tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/delete_field.html' target='_blank'>Quick Base Documentation</a>

+Use API_DeleteField to delete a field by specifying the field id (fid).
+You invoke this call on a table-level dbid.
+(If you use an application level dbid, Quick Base returns an error.)

+You must have Full Administration permissions on the application to use this call.

+This call deletes the field for all records, regardless of whether the field contains data.
+Note that the call does not issue a warning message before the deletion.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID